skip to main content

 Unlike the traditional IRA, contributions made to a Roth IRA are funded with after-tax funds.
 When you contribute using a Roth IRA, you will pay the taxes upfront, but later when you withdraw your funds the distributions will not be taxed (assuming you wait until you’re 59-1/2 to and have held your Roth IRA for at least five years).

-• Want to take advantage of the years they are eligible to contribute to a Roth IRA (since the opportunity goes away after a certain income)
+There are many benefits to a Roth IRA, making them great for people like college students who may want to take advantage of the years they are eligible to contribute to a Roth IRA (since the opportunity goes away after a certain income).

 There are many conventional IRA investment platforms to choose from.
-When you open an account and put money in, be sure to actually invest your funds into something.
 Many choose index funds or target-date funds that automatically adjust stock/bond allocations based on a person’s unique risk profile.
-For example, an investor who chooses a 2064 target date retirement fund will have a riskier allocation than someone with a 2024 target date retirement fund.

 But stocks and bonds aren’t all you can invest in with an IRA.

 Many are increasingly choosing to invest in alternative assets they believe in, such as fine art, real estate, crypto, and more, with a self-directed IRA.
 The difference between conventional and self-directed IRAs is that you’re in the driver’s seat when it comes to your investments.
-The main benefits of investing in alternative assets with a self-directed IRA include:

 • Alto Crypto IRA® lets you buy and sell 200+ crypto assets-including Bitcoin, Ethereum, Solana, and Cardano-tax-free or tax-deferred through Coinbase integration.